ddhartma/Machine-Vision/README.md

     - Use an exisitng Faster R-CNN architecture to propose ROIs.
     - Use a ROI classificator to classify the objects.
 Simultaneously, use this classificator to refine boundary boxes.
     - Use the boundary box to detect parts from the feature maps, which correspond to those parts of the image.
-    - Transfer these ROI feature maps in a complete ConvNet.
+    - Transfer these ROI feature maps to a complete ConvNet.
 It outputs a mask which marks the pixels which belong to the image.
 Object pixels will be set to 1.
 Non object pixels will be set to 0.

 ### U-Net <a id="u_net"></a>
-- from 2015, R. Ronneberger (University Freiburg)
+- From 2015, R. Ronneberger (University Freiburg)
 - Image segmentation of biomedical images.
 - It sconsists of a complete Convolutional architecture.
     - Starts with a **contracting path**, multiple Conv and Maxpolling layers.
-Feature activation maps get smaller but deeper
+Feature activation maps get smaller but deeper.
     - Then there is an **expanding path**, multiple upsampling and convolutional steps which transform feature activation maps back to original resolution.
     - Contracting and expanding path are symmetric.
 During the contracting path the model learns to extract highly resolved features.
 Those features will be transferred to the expanding path.
     - At the end of the expanding path the model has learned to locate those features within the final image dimensions.